knative/docs/serving/samples/buildpack-app-dotnet/README.md

 Once the `BuildComplete` status is `True`, resource creation begins.

-To access this service via `curl`, we first need to determine its ingress address:
+To access this service using `curl`, we first need to determine its ingress address:

 ```shell
 $ watch kubectl get svc knative-ingressgateway -n istio-system
 NAME                     TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                                      AGE
 knative-ingressgateway   LoadBalancer   10.23.247.74   35.203.155.229   80:32380/TCP,443:32390/TCP,32400:32400/TCP   2d
 ```

-Once the `ADDRESS` gets assigned to the cluster, you can run:
+Once the `EXTERNAL-IP` gets assigned to the cluster, enter the follow commands to capture the host URL and the IP of the ingress endpoint in environment variables:

 ```shell
 # Put the Host name into an environment variable.